milkmansson/pi-ramdisk/README.md

 Alongside a project using a Raspberry PI, I became quite concerned as several SD cards had been ruined by various PI projects in the past.
 Given the Raspberry Pi 4 has 8GB of RAM (well, at least that specific model) I figured it was time to figure out how to make this work.
 I am still a linux noob, so I decided to put my learnings into a readme to help future me's in the making.

+## Background:
+Some people complain that the Raspberry Pi ruins SD Cards.
+Principle reason for this is that there is no obvious off button for the Pi.
+This leads people to assume that the only way is to pull the power cable.
+Repeated episodes of this over a long time eventually causes irrecoverable corruption of SD Card.
+I don't have conclusive knowledge either way - but people seem to get animated about this - Check out this link:  https://www.raspberrypi.org/forums/viewtopic.php?t=202381

 ## Major points:
 * configurations for this are in /etc/fstab
 * if you mess this up, you have to rescue your system in user mode